Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 546 trips per day across all routes, which equates to approximately 127 weekly trips per individual stop.
+The average distance from residents to the nearest stop is 123 meters.
+On average, there are 546 trips per day across all routes, which equals about 127 weekly trips per individual stop.

 Frequently Asked Questions - Transport